saurinej/ohio_daily_virus_update/README.md

 # Ohio Daily Virus Update

 A simple project with the purpose of providing daily updates on the number of confirmed cases of COVID-19 in Ohio through email.
-Data is gathered from the Ohio government's website through direct parsing form an HTML file.
+Data is gathered from the Ohio government's website through direct parsing from a link to a CSV file that contains the data for all cases in Ohio.
 Data is then formatted and sent through an email using the Java Mail API.

 ### Prerequisites